 |Author||Kelly Olson, Sean Gulley, Simon Peffers, Justin Drake, Dankrad Feist|

-- Changing the value of the
+Defines the gas cost of the

 Modular exponentiation is a foundational arithmetic operation for many cryptographic functions including signatures, VDFs, SNARKs, accumulators, and more.
 Unfortunately, the ModExp precompile is currently over-priced, making these operations inefficient and expensive.
 By reducing the cost of this precompile, these cryptographic functions become more practical, enabling improved security, stronger randomness (VDFs), and more.